cmayle24/UDP-TCP/README.md

 # UDP-TCP Sockets

+* Small overview of networking and network models
+* Explain TCP and UDP protocols and go over their simularities/differences
+* Give an example of both using Qt C++

+## Breif Overview of Networking

 ## UDP:

 UDP is a connectionless protocol, meaning it doesn't establish a direct connection between the sender and receiver before sending data.